-I apply mostly the same settings as the one specified in Figure 5 of \citet{conlon2020best}, including initial parameter values and tolerance levels, except for the choice of step sizes, the existence of globalization strategies, and the choice of mappings.
+Settings largely reflect those specified in Figure 5 of \citet{conlon2020best}, including initial parameter values and tolerance levels, except for the choice of step sizes, the existence of globalization strategies, and the choice of mappings.

-Table \ref{tab:replication-Nevo} shows the results.
-The results show that applying the algorithm $\delta$-(1) is more than two times faster than the algorithm $\delta$-(0).
-If we further combine the Anderson acceleration, we can further reduce the number of total function evaluations by roughly 75\%.
-Note that the values of the total objective evaluations and the objective are common, regardless of the choice of the inner-loop algorithm.
-It implies the choice of the inner-loop algorithm does not affect the outer-loop estimation in the current setting.
+Table \ref{tab:replication-Nevo} shows that the algorithm $\delta$-(1) is more than twice as fast as the algorithm $\delta$-(0).
+Incorporating Anderson acceleration further reduces total function evaluations by approximately 75\%.
+In particular, the values of total objective evaluations and the objective remain consistent across all inner-loop algorithms, indicating that the choice of the inner-loop algorithm does not affect the outer-loop estimation in this setting.

 \paragraph*{Berry et al.\citeyearpar{berry1995automobile,berry1999voluntary}'s dataset}